When purchasing or upgrading a dust collector the dust collector accessories, hoses and connections will help ensure maximum efficiency of the system.

 Already have a maze of 2-1/2 inch dust hose and are upgrading from a shop vac to a standard dust collector?

-Well, for lower CFM tools one option is to use a step-down reducer that let’s you connect a 4-inch hose to a 2-1/2 inch hose.
-Which lets you instantly keep using your in-place hoses and upgrade to larger 4-inch dust collection hose later.
+For lower CFM tools, one option is to use a step-down reducer that lets you connect a 4-inch hose to a 2-1/2 inch hose.
+This enables you instantly keep using your in-place hoses and upgrade to a larger 4-inch dust collection hose later.

 Shop Vacuum Dust Hose Y-Fitting